dankuers/misc/install_parallel_h5py.md

 export hdf5src=hdf5-1.12.0
 ```

-Note: Each install starts at your download folder with you having extracted the files.
+Note: Each install starts at your download folder with the source folders present.

 ### Install MPICH
 ```shell